LytexWZ/TikTok-Unbanner/README.md

 # TikTok-Unbanner
-Banned on tTikTok?, Account stolem? use this tool to get your request and aprove the unban request automatically!
+Banned on TikTok?, Account stolen? use this tool to get your request and aprove the unban request automatically!

 IMPORTANT!
 This tool is for personal use only, ALL responsability goes to the user that is operating with it, if you use it ilegally (To steal accounts) you will get in trouble with your local authorities.